 For those looking for an inexpensive, multi-purpose travel device that’s integrated into Amazon’s e-book marketplace, the Fire HD 8 is a good place to start.

 Amazon is endlessly-tweaking its Fire tablet range, and has simplified it in recent times.
-For now at least, there are only two screen sizes-- seven and eight inch -- in both "kids" and normal versions.
+For now at least, there are three screen sizes, seven, eight, and ten-inch, with the smaller two devices coming in both "kids" and normal versions.

-Although the 8" model is a little more expensive, there's not much in it, and you get more for your money.
-With a higher-resolution screen, battery battery life and performance, and more storage, it's the one to go for.
+The 8" model offers quite a bit more than the model below it, without costing a great deal extra.
+With a higher-resolution screen, better battery life and performance, and more storage, it's the one to go for.

-While none of the Kindle Fire models will win many awards for raw performance or quality, they're good, basic tablets that do several things reasonably well.
+While none of the Fire models will win many awards for raw performance or quality, they're good, basic tablets that do many things reasonably well.

 For most people, the question of which Kindle is best to travel with depends on two questions: